 Markets are usually dynamic places and, as we have seen earlier, the factors of demand and supply frequently change, so the relative price could change at any time.
-For example, if the costs of producing Vitamin Water fall, and it leads to a fall in the price to \$2, the relative price becomes \$5/\$2, leading to a ratio of 2.5:1.
-Therefore, to obtain one green smoothie, the consumer must now give up 2.5 bottles of Vitamin Water.
-Even though the price of the smoothies has remained unchanged at \$5, it has become relatively more expensive in terms of the price of what else could be bought.
+For example, if the costs of producing Vitamin Water fall, leading to a fall in the price to \$2, the relative price becomes \$5/\$2; a new ratio of 2.5:1.
+Therefore, to obtain one green smoothy, the consumer must now give up 2.5 bottles of Vitamin Water.
+Even though the price of the smoothies has remained unchanged at \$5, it has become relatively more expensive in terms of the price of what else could be bought (a substitute).
+The demand curve would therefore be expected to shift to the left, contributing to a decline in sales.
+The resources used to make smoothies will therefore be shifted elsewhere.